tcondit/PNNL/presentation-outline.md

  * product owner <--> (backlog owner, scrum master) // I like to think of a product owner as "customer advocate", but other approaches like eXtreme Programming actually are closer to the customer.
  * backlog owner <--> (scrum master, sprint team)
  * scrum master  <--> sprint team

+### [need a title: Community?]

+* Let's share.
+ * Sharing is caring
+ * Everyone loves to have people use their stuff
+ * Similar in my mind to the "second deployment" I mentioned earlier.
+(Huh?)
+(What I mean by that is) getting our stuff in front of other users will increase its fitness.
+They'll find issues we don't, based possibly on use cases.
+They'll make requests that we hadn't thought of.
+They'll contribute features we don't need and may not prioritize.
+Win-win! **[TODO rewrite this]**

+* Let's demo our work and invite everyone to come and see it
+ * For the person who's work is being demoed, you may need courage and humility
+ * For those watching the demoes, it's super important to be encouraging
+ * If you want to be critical, please keep it on the feature, **not** the presenter.
+  * **This takes practice on both sides!** It can feel like a landmine to say it, and it can feel like a personal attack to receive it.

+*

+### [need a title: Continuous Improvement?]

+* There's lots of new stuff to learn and experiment with.
+It will sometimes make sense to move to a new "thing".
+But I'd submit that changes should be ... **[TODO something about don't just change stuff because it's the new shiny.]**